remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 	- 8 measure bridge
 		- Some other "cutscene" or some other new format?
 	- 16 measure chorus/outro
 		- On roof?
 Custom stage?
+Maybe out front in front of gates to get the "whole SDM" in the shots?
+Stage would be nice to lift up the camera from ground level (to get more sdm in the bg)
 		- Could ask builders...? esp cuz last section - could show everything else I have.
 - Change camera angle/position every 2-6 beats opting to change on the downbeat or the three.
 - Repetition Legitimizes.
 Use similar but short camera motions in repetition to set a motif.
 Short "burst" slides, for example.
 Reset distance to model but change position and repeat general motion.